-The caregiver should grab the bottom of the foot with one hand and the ankle with the other.
+The caregiver should hold the bottom of the foot with one hand and the ankle with the other hand.

-Hold the ankle still and then rotate the foot clockwise and then counterclockwise.
+Stabilize the ankle and rotate the foot clockwise and counterclockwise.

 4. Hip Abductions

-Lay down flat and have your caregiver gently pull one leg out to the side and then bring in back in.
+Lay down flat and have your caregiver gently pull one leg out to the side and then bring it back in.

 Leg Stretches for Cerebral Palsy

-Over 75% of cerebral palsy patients have spastic cerebral palsy, which is characterized by constantly contracted muscles.
+Over 75% of cerebral palsy patients have spastic cerebral palsy, which is characterized by constantly high muscle tone.

-The best leg stretches for cerebral palsy patients are going to work on gently lengthening tight muscles.
+The most effective leg stretches for cerebral palsy patients are going to work on gently lengthening tight muscles.

-If you have limited leg control but full upper body control, we highly recommend using a resistance band and manually stretching out your legs.
+If you have limited leg control but full upper body control, we highly recommend using a resistance band to stretch your legs.